-Before WWII went into full swing, there was a brief period of silence known as The Phoney War in which the Germans took full advantage.
+Before World War II went into full swing, there was a brief period of silence on the Western Front known as the Phoney War in which the Germans took full advantage.

-Before World War II evolved into the the deadliest war in history, soldiers puzzled over a short period of inactivity in the months leading up to 1940, which has become known as The Phoney War.
+Before World War II evolved into the deadliest war in history, soldiers puzzled over a short period of inactivity in the months leading up to 1940, which has become known as the Phoney War.

 All Quiet On The Western Front

 When Hitler invaded Poland in September 1939, Great Britain and France declared war on Nazi Germany and World War II officially began.
 However, all hell did not immediately break loose.
 In fact, from the fall of 1939 to the Spring of 1940, there were eight months of quiet when no land operations were undertaken on either side.